 Historically Democratic presidents have experienced more significant gains than Republican presidents, despite the perception that the GOP is the more business-friendly party.
 The Dow Jones Industrial Average has delivered an 82.7% return during Democratic administrations versus 44.7% during Republican terms.
 Trump’s tax cut for corporations helped drive stocks up as companies used the money to reinvest in themselves.

 Major differences exist between political parties concerning the stock market.
 Republicans tend to be for more increased military spending, in which defense contractors depend on big military contracts.
 Solar and renewable energy companies have a better shot at getting big contracts and legislation on tax credits during a Democratic administration.

 Stocks were booming during the Clinton administration of the nineties, but it’s important to remember many of the high flying dot com companies came crashing down and never recovered.
 The commercialization of the web during the Clinton years led to many new companies, but deregulation also played a role in the market’s eventual collapse in the early years of George W. Bush.
 One of the Bush policies that led to the 2008 crash was loosening lending requirements for first time home buyers.

 About The Author

 Yuri Vanetik is a Political Coalition Builder, Private Investor, Philanthropist, and Entrepreneur that has become known as an expert in business and policy.
 In addition to working as the leader of Vanetik International, LLC, a corporate management consulting firm, for nearly 25 years of experience, Vanetik has also worked on several political campaigns.
 In addition to his political work in California, he was also in the state finance leadership for Late Senator McCain’s Kitchen Presidential Campaign.
-Yuri Vanetik has been featured in a variety of notable publications, including the Wall Street Journal, California Business Journal, and Forbes, to name a few.
+Yuri Vanetik has been featured in a variety of notable publications, including the Wall Street Journal, California Business Journal, Bloomberg Law, and Forbes.